agleb/forensic/README.md

 Forensic's protocol fully follows `{:error, description}` ideology.

-WARNING: Do not forget to `import Forensic`! `require Forensic` won't work!

 `Forensic.error(error, description \\ :no_description, contents \\ nil)` will transparently incapsulate all {:error, description} or even any arbitary error given.

 ## Installation